actfree/freerbeing/content/en/post/whatmakesyogayoga.md

 ### Context

-It is important to also appreciate the context in which Patanjali was working.
+It is important to also appreciate the context in which Patañjali was working.
 He does not directly mention the search for deeper truth as this would have been a given.
 Anyone coming to learn the principles and techniques of Yoga would have been a seeker and would have taken this assumption for granted.
 This is not the case today.